 Day 9: Wake up on Maya Bay and then Travel to Koh Pha Ngan

-After our incredible night (and not so comfortable sleep), we woke to explore The Beach once more before the rest of the tourists arrived.
+After our incredible night on the boat, we woke to explore The Beach once more before the rest of the tourists arrived.
 We returned to Koh Phi Phi around 9:30 a.m., just in time for the morning ferries that depart the island.

 If you are planning to make it to a Full Moon Party, follow the instructions below: